hasithdd/matrix-calculator/README.md

     Flask: Python web framework used for building the backend of the application.
     HTML/CSS: Frontend technologies used for designing the user interface.
     numpy: Python library used for matrix operations.

-Development Setup

-To set up the project locally for development, follow these steps:

-    Clone the repository: git clone https://github.com/your-username/matrix-calculator.git
-    Install dependencies: pip install flask
-    Run the Flask application: python app.py
-    Access the application in your web browser at http://localhost:5000

 Contributing